Michael Barrymore: Early life

 Born Michael Ciaran Parker in Bermondsey, on Sunday, 4 May 1952, he lived on the Dickens estate for the first 18 years of his life with his two elder siblings.
 His father left when Barrymore was 11 and they never saw each other again.
 Barrymore and his siblings were raised in the Roman Catholic faith of their Irish mother, Margaret.

 Career

 Early career

 Barrymore spent his early career working as a Redcoat at Butlins holiday camps and then in the West End theatre shows of London, where he met dancer Cheryl Cocklin in 1974.
 They married in 1976.
 With Cheryl as manager and the mastermind behind Barrymore's rise to fame, he first won a 1979 edition of New Faces, became a regular panellist on Blankety Blank and then the warm-up man for Larry Grayson on the Generation Game and also for Little and Large theatre shows.
-In the early days, Barrymore used to do impressions of John Cleese and Norman Wisdom, among others.
+In the early days of his career, Barrymore did impressions of John Cleese and Norman Wisdom, among others.